 As a Kansas foster care parent, you also have the following expectations/responsibilities.

-- You should have a knowledge of state and local laws, regulations, and codes pertaining to foster care.
+– You should know state and local laws, regulations, and codes about foster care.

 – You are required to report any missing children.